on-apace/xbridge-documentation/content/content.en/docs/usecase/sub-screen-projection/_index.md

 ## 4. Distribute Links to Meeting Participants

 From the meeting details page displayed after creating the meeting, distribute the "Listener Link & QR" for participants.

+Please refer to "[Join Meeting as Viewer](../../conversation/join-conversation-viewer)" for detailed procedures.